ZanCal/Warframe-Turn-Based-Edition/README.md

 # Warframe-Turn-Based-Edition
-A reimagining of warframe as a turn based text game
+A reimagining of warframe as a turn based text game, created using Visual Studio in C++

 This is going to include the original 8 warframes and a handful of enemies from the 3 main factions to start with